gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 using features of your programming language to use environment variables or other means to inject these at runtime.

-Future enhancements [are planned](https://gitlab.com/gitlab-org/gitlab-ee/issues/11322) make this process even easier.
+Future enhancements [are planned](https://gitlab.com/gitlab-org/gitlab-ee/issues/11322) to make this process even easier.

 ## Limitations